Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 WooCommerce Free Product With Purchase Step 1

-(click to zoom)
+Create a product (click to zoom)

-Step 2: Create A Coupon
+Step 2: Create a coupon.

 Next, I created a coupon in WooCommerce.